 India-Pakistan war took place.
 The US embargoed arms supplies to Pakistan and India, hurting Pakistan more because of its greater dependence on US arms.

-US actions showed that the US government had distanced itself from the Ayub regime in the critical foreign affairs and military field.
-This signalled US displeasure with Ayub injured Ayub's diplomatic strategy.
+1966 US actions showed that the US government had distanced itself from the Ayub regime in the critical foreign affairs and military field.
+This signalled US displeasure with Ayub Tashkent mediation took place under Soviet auspices and American support This superpowers' diplomatic intervention injured Ayub's diplomatic strategy.
 Because Ayub returned territory to India (as India did to Pakistan) it unleashed Bhutto's and the Pakistani Army's opposition to Ayub's 'surrender' at Tashkent of the sacrifices of Pakistani soldiers on the battlefield.
-Here Tashkent had domestic repercussions for Ayub
+Here Tashkent had domestic repercussions for Ayub Events Intervention strategy January 1968 Ayub had a heart attack.
+This created a power vacuum n at This event reinforced the US strategy to